cran-task-views/Cluster/Cluster.md

         component densities as well as mixtures of multivariate normal component densities with unrestricted variance-covariance
         matrices.
+    -   Package `r pkg("RMixtComp")` performs clustering using mixture models with heterogeneous data and partially missing data.
+The mixture models are fitted using a SEM algorithm and the package includes 8 models for real, categorical, counting, functional and ranking data.
 -   Bayesian estimation:
     -   Bayesian estimation of finite mixtures of multivariate Gaussians is possible using package `r pkg("bayesm")`.
 The